 Nothing else too exciting happened in the world of textured wheat until sometime in the late 1970’s, when Seattle Chef David Lee decided to add a European flavor-profile to his own Seitan product calling it Field Roast.

-Today, the Field Roast Grain Meat Company crafts a selection of nicely-textured, well-seasoned grain meat products with a pleasingly neutral and natural taste perfect to use in a variety of alt-meat contexts.
-The company’s Italian Style vegan sausages, for example, are a perfect choice for Veggie Bolognese.
+Today, the Field Roast Grain Meat Company crafts a selection of nicely-textured, well-seasoned grain meat products, like their Italian Style vegan sausage which can be used effectively in a variety of alt-meat contexts.

-Next, add a can of organic tomato paste, about a half a cup of red wine, another half cup vegetable stock, a handful of minced fresh garden herbs (Thyme, Sage, Parsley, Marjoram etc.), cover and simmer for a few minutes more.
+Next, add a can of organic tomato paste, a half a cup of red wine, a half cup vegetable stock, and, a handful of minced fresh garden herbs such as Thyme, Sage, Parsley, Marjoram, Oregano, and Rosemary.
+If fresh herbs are not available you can also use dried herbs.
+Cover the pan and simmer on a very low flame for just a few minutes, stirring occasionally.